philanc/luamonocypher/README.md

 The original Monocypher source code is dual-licensed (2-clause BSD or CC-0) - see src/monocypher-LICENSE.md

-The luamonocypher wrapper library is MIT-licensed.
+The LuaMonocypher wrapper library is MIT-licensed.